 - An ultrasound scan to examine the inside of your uterus

-- The doctor will check for the presence of any lumpy structures or abnormality in the shape of your uterus.
+- An obstetrics and gynecology specialist will check for the presence of any lumpy structures or abnormality in the shape of your uterus.

 Fibroids generally develop before pregnancy.
 In many cases women remain unaware of the presence of the tumor until they get an ultrasound done.